 The Society's publishes a semi-annual journal, Historical

-New Hampshire, and a quarterly newsletter featuring information on the Society's events and activities.
+New Hampshire, and a quarterly newsletter featuring information on the Society's collections, programs, and activities.
 These

 publications are two of the many benefits of membership in the Society.
 Additional special publications include